strikles/strikles.github.io/README.md

     </a>
 </p>

-#### I've exiled myself in the Netherlands and I refuse to return to Portugal under any terms or conditions where this treatment is aggravated in the presence of my elderly mother jeopardizing her mental and physical well being as a sentence to both of us for her decision not to allow me to be coherced out of Colégio Militar (largo da Luz, Portugal) at age 14 since I had very good grades!
+#### I've exiled myself in the Netherlands and I refuse to return to Portugal under any terms or conditions where this treatment has been aggravated by Portuguese Law Enforcement Officers (acting in criminal association with others) in the presence of my elderly mother jeopardizing her mental and physical well being as a sentence to both of us!

 <div align="center">
       <a href="https://en.wikipedia.org/wiki/Doubting_Thomas">